 Amber Hunter-Crawford, LCSW-S

-Amber (pronouns: she/her) is a licensed clinical social worker and board-approved supervisor.
-Her therapeutic approach is rooted in the relational neurosciences and is heart-centered, believing deeply that ultimately, we all need to be seen, heard and felt.
-She helps clients slow down, learn how to hold compassionate awareness of their experience, and cultivate healthier and more fulfilling relationships with themselves and others.
-She is committed to offering culturally affirming and culturally responsive services.
+Amber is a licensed clinical social worker and board-approved supervisor with a heart-centered, relational approach to therapy.
+Grounded in the neurosciences of connection, she believes that at our core, we all need to be seen, heard, and understood.
+She helps clients slow down, cultivate compassionate awareness of their experiences, and build more fulfilling relationships—with themselves and others.

-Her prior work experience includes managing a federally funded interpersonal violence project with migrant farmworkers, as a counselor with immigrants, refugees and asylum seekers, a counselor at a domestic violence and sexual assault resource center, and as a therapist in private practice.
+Amber’s clinical experience spans diverse settings, including managing a federally funded interpersonal violence prevention program for migrant farmworkers, counseling immigrants, refugees, and asylum seekers, supporting survivors as a bilingual therapist at a domestic violence and sexual assault resource center, and providing therapy in private practice.

-Professional interests include cultivating work/life balance amongst our UT community, supporting managers and leaders to create cultures of care in the workplace, empowering working parents, navigating ways to prevent burnout, and embodied approaches to healing from interpersonal violence and intergenerational trauma.
-She has advanced clinical training in interpersonal neurobiology, attachment theory and EMDR.
+She specializes in guiding managers and leaders to foster cultures of care in the workplace, supporting working parents, strengthening resilience, and using embodied approaches to heal from interpersonal violence and intergenerational trauma.
+Her advanced training includes interpersonal neurobiology, attachment theory, somatic therapies, and EMDR.

 Jamie Justus, LCSW-S